 What you generally cannot do after a workplace injury is file a personal injury claim against your employer.
 Workers’ compensation is the exclusive remedy for injuries occurring in the workplace in Alabama.
 Even though you can only receive very specific benefits, it is your only option.

 This does not mean that you can never file a lawsuit against someone after a workplace injury.
 Workers’ compensation only prevents you from taking legal action against your employer and coworkers—it does not prevent you from suing a third party who is responsible for your injuries.

 There are a number of scenarios in which a third-party lawsuit may be a good option for you.
 One common example: a car accident while you are working.
 If you are driving between work sites, driving to a client, or otherwise fulfilling work duties when you get hit by another car, you may be able to sue the person who hit you.
 While you can still recover workers’ compensation while you wait for the personal injury claim to play out, you can also seek further compensation from the other driver.

 You may also be able to start a personal injury claim if you are injured by a piece of equipment in the workplace.
 This is only an option if the item itself is poorly designed or manufactured—not if someone uses it incorrectly and injures you.
 If a defective item is to blame for your injury, consider a personal injury claim.

 Start Your Claim with Thiry & Caddell

 The team at Thiry & Caddell is here to help you fight for the compensation you deserve.
 We are committed to assisting employees after they have been injured, threatened with retaliation, or prevented from seeking workers’ comp benefits.
-Set up a consultation with our team now—just call us at 251-336-3627 or send us a message online to get started.
+Set up a consultation with our team now—just call us at 251-336-3627 or to get started.